rgbqcd/chess-coach/README.md

 ## Your first game

-A full walkthrough, from cold start to (haptic) checkmate, using practice mode so the dashboard can hold your hand.
+A full walkthrough, from cold start to (haptic) checkmate, using practice mode so the dashboard can hold your... hand.

 ### 1. One-time setup